dilgekarakas/StudentManagementSystem/README.md

 JPA Project Configuration
 -------------------------

-To prepare/configure a JPA project, you will need to create a `persistence.xml` file as a configuration file.
+To prepare/configure a JPA project, I have created a `persistence.xml` file as a configuration file.

 Java Classes (Model)
 --------------------